nsoft/jesterj/code/ingest/licenses/Apache-2.0/README.txt

 should contain:

 1. Copy of License
-2. Copy of NOTICE file for each dependent libarary if available.
+2. Copy of NOTICE file for each dependent library if available.